Pacific soil data

 In October 2020, MWLR launched the ‘Pacific Soils Portal’.

 This platform uses cloud data centres to overcome infrastructure barriers in national agencies and takes advantage of open-source geospatial software and resources to deliver soils knowledge on-line.
-The best available published soil maps for five Pacific Island Countries (Fiji, Kiribati, Samoa, Tonga and Tuvalu) have been digitized and combined with a database containing published interpretive information relating to soil classification, soil properties and crop suitability (mostly prepared by Dave Leslie).
+The best available published soil maps for six Pacific Island Countries (Fiji, Kiribati, Samoa, Tonga, Tuvalu and Vanuatu) have been digitized and combined with a database containing published interpretive information relating to soil classification, soil properties and crop suitability (mostly prepared by Dave Leslie).
 The maps are published online as standards compliant web services (e.g., ISO 19128:2005) via a responsive browser-based web site that can be accessed from computer, tablet or smartphone.

 The Pacific Soils Portal was developed as part of the “Soil management in Pacific Islands: investigating nutrient cycling and development of the soils portal” project lead by CSIRO; funding was through the Australian Centre for International Agricultural Research (ACIAR).

-A governance group for the Pacific Soils Portal has been established, led by representatives of the five countries and supported by MWLR, Pacific Community and CSIRO.
-The governance group are evaluating hosting and funding options to ensure long-term sustainability beyond the scope of a 2nd phase of ACIAR funding due to commence in late 2021.
+A governance group for the Pacific Soils Portal has been established, led by representatives of the six countries and supported by MWLR, Pacific Community and CSIRO.
+The governance group are evaluating hosting and funding options to ensure long-term sustainability beyond the scope of the 2nd phase of ACIAR funding which commenced in 2021.